-CONCERTO aims to answer two fundamental questions:
+CONCERTO aims to answer mostly two fundamental questions:

-To reach that goal, we are constructing a spectrometer to map in three dimensions the specific intensity due to line emission, a technique known as "Intensity Mapping".
+To reach that goal, we are constructing a new spectrometer to map in three dimensions the specific intensity due to line emission, a technique known as "Intensity Mapping".

 Capitalizing on a recent technology breakthrough on the development of large KIDS arrays, our intensity mapping experiment will measure the 3-D fluctuations of the [CII] line emission at redshift 5.1 < z < 8.5 The atomic [CII] line is one of the most valuable tracers of star formation at high redshift and is redshifted into the sub-millimeter and millimeter atmospheric windows.